Market turnaround? King County home prices take biggest one-month jump ever

 “It helps that there’s more inventory, and having more time (to decide on a house) has been a little bit easier for buyers to digest.
 And I think maybe people were trying to take advantage of not as many buyers to compete with,” he said.

-Still not red-hot
+Still not red hot

 The market isn’t back to red-hot by any means.
 On a year-over-year basis, prices rose a bit less than 1 percent.
 And the number of homes sitting unsold still doubled in that span.
 Brokers say instead of bidding wars with 10 buyers driving up prices way above the list price — which was common for years — now there might be two or three bidders on sought-after homes, willing to go slightly above list price.